Yuki Bhambri: 2013: Second Challenger singles title

-2014
+2014: Australian Open doubles third round

 Bhambri entered the 2014 Australian Open in both singles and doubles.
 He lost to Potito Starace in the first round of the singles qualifying draw.
 He entered the men's doubles with Michael Venus from New Zealand as his partner.
-They defeated Roberto Bautista Agut and Daniel Gimeno-Traver in the first round.
-In the second round, the pair shocked tenth-seeded Jean-Julien Rojer and Horia Tecau by defeating them in straight sets.
-They finally lost to the 5th-seeded Indo-Czech pair of Leander Paes and Radek Stepanek in round 3.
+They defeated Roberto Bautista Agut and Daniel Gimeno Traver in the first round.
+In the second round, the pair shocked tenth-seeded Jean-Julien Rojer and Horia Tecău by defeating them in straight sets.
+They finally lost to the 5th-seeded Indo-Czech pair of Leander Paes and Radek Štěpánek in the third round.

-On 8 Feb 2014, Bhambri won his third ATP Challenger singles title at the Sriram Capital PL Reddy Memorial ATP Challenger tennis tournament in Chennai.
+On 8 February 2014, Bhambri won his third ATP Challenger singles title at the Sriram Capital PL Reddy Memorial ATP Challenger tennis tournament in Chennai.
 He defeated Alexander Kudryavtsev of Russia in three sets in the final.
 He also won the doubles title at the same event with his partner Michael Venus of New Zealand.
-The pair defeated the Indo-Slovak combination of Sriram Balaji and Blaz Rola in the doubles final.
+The pair defeated the Indo-Slovak combination of Sriram Balaji and Blaž Rola in the doubles final.

 Later in the year, Bhambri won two medals for India at the 2014 Asian Games.
 He won bronze in the men's singles category, losing to Japan's Yoshihito Nishioka in the semifinals.
 He also won bronze in the men's doubles category with Divij Sharan as his partner.
 The pair lost in the semifinals to the Korean pair of Lim Yong-kyu and Chung Hyeon.

 2015: Top 100

 Starting the year as 315th-ranked player in the ATP rankings, Bhambri qualified for the 2015 Australian Open, but lost to Great Britain's Andy Murray in the first round in straight sets.

-He then entered the 2015 Delhi Open as a Wildcard and reached the finals, losing to Somdev Devvarman in three sets 3–6, 6–4, 6–0.
+He then entered the 2015 Delhi Open as a wildcard and reached the finals, losing to Somdev Devvarman in three sets 3–6, 6–4, 6–0.
 He maintained his good start of the season and reached the semifinals of the Kazan Kremlin Cup.
 On 13 September, he defeated Wu Di in the finals of the Shanghai Challenger in three sets 3–6, 6–0, 7–6(7–3) to win his first title of the season, which helped him reach no. 125 in the ATP rankings.
 He reached the finals at the OEC Kaohsiung, losing to Hyeon Chung in straight sets 7–5, 6–4.

 He broke into the top 100 for the first time in his career on 19 October 2015.
 He won his first title in India on 31 October, defeating Evgeny Donskoy in straight sets 6–2, 7–6(7–4) in Pune.
 As a result of his good run, he rose to a career-best ranking of 88 on 9 November.
 He finished the year ranked 93rd.